Jaime Mayor Oreja: Conservative leadership hopeful and MEP

+Later career

 His position against abortion and LGBT rights, and his hard-line stance against terrorism, placed him at the far right of his party.
 After a series of public spats with his party's leadership over their strategy in the final days of ETA, Mayor Oreja decided not to run again for the European Parliament in the 2014 election, and largely abandoned public life.
 Since then, he has chaired the Fundación Valores y Sociedad, an ultraconservative lobby devoted to extending ultra-catholic ideas throughout the Spanish-speaking world.
 He has since publicly engaged with the defence of what he deems as "traditional" values, including positions against gender studies, women's rights, and LGBTQ rights.
 He has denounced what he deems as the moral decadence of modern society, and claimed that abortion is something "worthy of bolcheviques", and deployed intense lobbying activity defending these stances in Latin America.